theunissenlab/ReusableImplant/README.md

 # Chronic Reusable Implant Parts List and Instructions

-Both STL and SLDPRT files have been included for your convinence.
+Both .stl and .sldprt files have been included for your convinence.
 All SLDPRT files were made on SOLIDWORKS 2022.

 ## Implant Parts List